okcoders/ok-coders-spring-2015/15-mongoose/15-01-mongoose-mongodb-in-node.md

 Either way we'll need a property on the document.
 If we keep track of the comments from the post, we'll have to manage an array of references, namely one reference for each comment, but if we keep track of the post from a comment, we only need a single reference, the one post which that comment belongs to.
 Managing a simple property is defintitely more straighforward than managing an array.

-Consequently each comment will need in addition to its body property and perhaps an author property, a postId property that reference the post it belongs to.
+Consequently each comment will need in addition to its body property and perhaps an author property, a postId property that references the post it belongs to.
 For its value we will use the very thing that uniquely identifies a post, an ObjectId.

 **Add test data**